Ganda Singh Wala: Etymology

 The village was named after Ganda Singh Datt, a Sikh soldier in the British Indian Army.
 It lies on the border with Eastern Punjab, India.
 The Pakistani village, named after a Sikh man, lies opposite the Indian village of Hussainiwala, which in turn was named after a Muslim man.

 India Pakistan Border

 Border crossing

 The border crossing is now closed.
 In the 1960s and 1970s, it was the principal road crossing between India and Pakistan, but was replaced by the border crossing at Wagah, a little further north.
-In 2005 there were proposals to reopen the border, but it remained closed.
-More recently the Chief Minister of Punjab Shahbaz Sharif proposed the reopening of the border when he visited Attari in India.
+In 2005 there were proposals to reopen the border.
+Later, then Chief Minister of Punjab Shahbaz Sharif proposed the reopening of the border when he visited Attari in India, but it has remained closed.

 Border ceremony

-Since 1970, a daily 6 pm Beating Retreat Border Ceremony is jointly held at the border crossing by the military of both nations.
+Since 1970, a daily 6 pm Beating Retreat Border Ceremony is jointly held at the border crossing by the militaries of both nations.
 It is similar to the Attari-Wagah border ceremony.
 Attendees are seated close by, as compared to Wagah where crowds are kept far apart.
-The Indian village across the border is Hussainiwala.
-"Ganda Singh Wala-Hussainiwala border ceremony" is attended mostly by local Punjabis on either side of the border.
+Known for the two bordering villages, the Ganda Singh Wala-Hussainiwala border ceremony is attended mostly by the local Punjabis on either side of the border.